On this page

 Entries must be received by Friday 16 September 2022 at 5.00pm.

 Email applications to: GovernorsCivicsAwards [at] sa.gov.au (subject: Governor%E2%80%99s%20Civics%20Awards%20for%20Schools)

 - Individual entry form and declaration (Word 134KB)

 - Group nomination form and declaration (Word 128KB)

 - School nomination form and declaration (Word 127KB)

-Congratulations to the following students and schools for being judged awardees in the 2020 Governor’s Civics Awards for Schools.
+Congratulations to the following students and schools for being judged award winners in the 2021 Governor’s Civics Awards for Schools.